kamicane/elements/doc/elements.md

 method: every
 -------------

-If every element in the collection satisfies the provided testing function, returns true.
-Otherwise, returns false.
+If every element in the collection satisfies the provided testing function, returns `true`.
+Otherwise, returns `false`.

 ### syntax